Post-installation tasks

 Setting up access

-After the Event Manager instance is successfully created, set up user authentication and authorization for your chosen implementation.
-Event Endpoint Management supports locally defined authentication for testing purposes and OpenID Connect (OIDC) authentication for production purposes.
+After the Event Manager instance is successfully created, set up user authentication, authorization, and roles for your chosen implementation.

 Backup the data encryption key